Filing an Appeal

 If you were told you missed an exam then file a supplemental claim and state, "I am willing an able to attend exams at this time" on the appeal form.

-Low Evaluation
+Low Rating

 If you were granted service-connection (at least 0% evaluation) but were given an evaluation that was lower than what you expected, you can appeal this.
 Your decision letter should detail what the criteria is for the next highest evaluation.
 It should also note if the rating you were awarded was the maximum.
 If it says you are the maximum... you should really leave it be...

 If you feel that you meet the Requirements for a higher rating then you should verify the information in the Examiner's Disability Benefits Questionnaire (DBQ).
 If the DBQ indicates you should have gotten a higher rating, an HLR may be appropriate.
-If the DBQ indicates otherwise then a supplemental claim (with medical evidence dated BEFORE the rater made their decision, would be more appropriate.
+If the DBQ indicates otherwise then a supplemental claim (with medical evidence dated BEFORE the rater made their decision, would be more appropriate).

 Higher-Level Review (HLR 20-0996)